The proprietors of Schnaderbeck & Runge were Edward Schnaderbeck and Richard William Runge.

 According to the local Historical Society, Richard William Frederick Runge was the founder of the Richard Runge Bottle Works in and around 1890.
-On the Internet, I’ve seen Hutchinson style bottles embossed “R W F Runge Farmingdale L.I.” for sale on the Internet.
+I’ve also seen Hutchinson style bottles embossed “R W F Runge Farmingdale L.I.” for sale on the Internet.

 The 1900 census records listed both Edward Schnaderbeck and his son Martin as soda water bottlers in Oyster Bay Township.
 The 1900 census records also listed Richard Runge as a beer bottler and his father, Frederick, as a saloonkeeper.
 Living with the Runge’s was Richard’s wife Henrietta, the daughter of Edward Schnaderbeck, and Peter Schnaderbeck, one of Edward’s sons.
-Peter is also listed in the census as a beer bottler.
+Peter was also listed in the census as a beer bottler.
 So it appears that the two families merged their business as a result of the marriage.
 This fact was confirmed by a relative of Edward Schnaderbeck who contacted me after reading an earlier version of this post.

 The bottle I found is a Hutchinson (8 oz).
 The embossing on the base of the bottle is “K Hutter of New York” indicating this company made the bottle.

 On a final note The Schnaderbeck family history actually dates back to the 1850’s in Williamsburg, Brooklyn where Edward’s father, Sebastian, was one of the first to brew lager beer there.
 According to a story in the Archaeological Institute of America’s January 2017 newsletter, only three lager beer brewers preceded him in Williamsburg.
 They were Schneider’s Congress Brewing Company, Nicholas Seitz and Samuel Liebmann’s Sons.

 A German immigrant, the opening of his brewery was mentioned in the November 20, 1858 edition of the (Brooklyn) Times Union.